Skip to Main Content

 • You may use natural language searching or browse by year.

-• The current issue is available in PDF and HTML versions.
+• Browse: The current issue is available in PDF and HTML versions.

 As usual, both Lexis, Westlaw, and Bloomberg have the additional options of natural language and terms and connectors searching.

-• Be sure to check the coverage dates when using commercial databases.
+• Double check the coverage dates when using commercial databases, as they can change.

 Strengths and Weaknesses

 Lexis and Westlaw may be more familiar to the typical researcher, but in terms of currency, the free government sources are better.
-Searching by citation will not work in Westlaw for older rules.
+And unfortunately one cannot browse by issue in Lexis or Westlaw, which makes overlooking an emergency rule more likely than if using government's version, whether in print or online.